Isle La Motte: Geology and quarrying

 The island, along with Valcour Island south of Plattsburgh, was formed 480 million years ago as a reef during the Ordovician Period in a shallow tropical sea, near where Morocco is today.
 At that time there was no life on dry land except for a few primitive plants such as mosses and algae.
 Almost all of life was in the oceans.
 Carbon dioxide levels were 14–16 times higher than today, with high sea levels covering much of the continents, which were mostly located south of the equator.
 The stromatoporoid patch reef, one of the oldest known metazoan reefs, originally stretched a thousand miles from what is now Quebec to Tennessee, but only a few remnants remain today.
 The island's fossil reefs are part of the Chazy Fossil Reef, a National Natural Landmark dedicated in 2009.

 Reef builders during this period in earth history were principally bryozoa, stromatolites, stromatoporoids, sponges, and algae.
 Other marine life included cephalopods, gastropods, crinoids, and trilobites.
 Today fossil gastropods (snails) can be seen at the abandoned quarries.

 Black limestone from the Chazy Formation was quarried on the island.
 The oldest quarry behind Fisk Farm started as early as 1832.

 The limestone is composed of calcite and fossils of marine creatures.
 It is so dark in appearance that it was marketed in the 18th and 19th century as "black marble" and was used for the construction of the U.S. Capitol building and the National Gallery of Art.
-Structures made of the stone still visible on the island are the Isle La Motte Public Library, the Isle La Motte Methodist Church, Isle La Motte Historical Society (formerly the South Stone School House), ruins of the Fisk House at Fisk Farm, and the original Fisk House (once owned by Lieutenant Governor Nelson Fisk).
+Structures made of the stone still visible on the island are the Isle La Motte Public Library, the Isle La Motte Methodist Church, Isle La Motte Historical Society (formerly the South Stone School House), ruins of the Fisk House at Fisk Farm, and the original Fisk House.